Jack Lew: Secretary of the Treasury

 On January 10, 2013, President Obama nominated Lew for the position of Secretary of the Treasury.
-The nomination became the subject of some humorous commentary, due to Lew's unusual loopy signature, which would have appeared on all U.S. paper currency for the duration of his tenure; the signature generated enough media attention that Obama joked at a press conference that he had considered rescinding his nomination when he learned of it.
+The nomination became the subject of some humorous commentary, due to Lew's unusual loopy signature, which would have appeared on all newly issued U.S. paper currency for the duration of his tenure; the signature generated enough media attention that Obama joked at a press conference that he had considered rescinding his nomination when he learned of it.
 Lew later adopted a more conventional signature for currency.
-The Senate Finance Committee held confirmation hearings for Lew on February 13, 2013, and approved his nomination 19–5 on February 26, 2013, sending his nomination to the full Senate.

-During his confirmation hearings before the United States Senate Committee on Finance, Republican Senator Chuck Grassley expressed concern that Lew did not know what Ugland House was, though he had invested in it.
-Lew had invested heavily in funds in Ugland House, while he worked as an investment banker at Citigroup during the 2008 financial meltdown.
+The Senate Finance Committee held confirmation hearings for Lew on February 13, 2013.
+During his confirmation hearings before the United States Senate Committee on Finance, Republican senator Chuck Grassley expressed concern that Lew did not know what Ugland House was, though he had invested in it.
+Lew had invested heavily in funds in Ugland House, while he worked as an investment banker at Citigroup during the 2008 financial crisis.
 Lew had taken advantage of current tax law, and his financial allocation in the venture resulted in Lew taking roughly a 2.8% loss, a $1,582 decrease in his investment principal.
+The committee approved his nomination by a 19–5 vote on February 26, 2013, sending his nomination to the full Senate.

-On February 27, 2013, the full Senate voted and approved Lew for Secretary of the Treasury 71–26.
-He was sworn into office on February 28.
+On February 27, 2013, the full Senate voted and approved Lew for Secretary of the Treasury by a 71–26 vote.
+He was sworn into office on February 28, 2013.

 In December 2013, Lew said that the government might run out of cash to pay the country's bills by late February or early March 2014.
 That set up yet another showdown in Congress over raising or suspending the debt limit, a statutory limit on the total amount of United States borrowing, early in the year.
-"The creditworthiness of the United States is an essential underpinning of our strength as a nation; it is not a bargaining chip to be used for partisan political ends", Mr. Lew said in the letter.
+"The creditworthiness of the United States is an essential underpinning of our strength as a nation; it is not a bargaining chip to be used for partisan political ends," Mr. Lew said in the letter.
 "Increasing the debt limit does not authorize new spending commitments.
 It simply allows the government to pay for expenditures Congress has already approved."

 In May 2014, Lew received an Honorary Doctorate of Humane Letters from Georgetown University, and spoke at the first commencement ceremony of the McCourt School of Public Policy.

-In 2016, a fictionalized version of Lew appeared in the 2016 episodes "eps2.0_unm4sk-pt2.tc" and "eps2.9_pyth0n-pt1.p7z" in Season 2 of the series Mr. Robot.
+In 2016, a fictionalized version of Lew appeared in season 2 episode 2 and episode 11 in the series Mr. Robot.